budimanfajarf/web/content/posts/install-nodejs-aws-ec2.md

 description:
 home: true
 ---
-In this post, I will show you how to install Node.js and use PM2 as proccess manager to make node.js app keep running, I use my AWS EC2 instance of Ubuntu 18.04 for the installation, you can follow this post to [launch an EC2 instance](/2020/06/launch-amazon-ec2-instance-ubuntu-server-18-04/ "Launch EC2 Instance") or you can use your local computer for the installation.
+In this post, I will show you how to install Node.js and use PM2 as process manager to make node.js app keep running, I use my AWS EC2 instance of Ubuntu 18.04 for the installation, you can follow this post to [launch an EC2 instance](/2020/06/launch-amazon-ec2-instance-ubuntu-server-18-04/ "Launch EC2 Instance") or you can use your local computer for the installation.

-If you use an AWS EC2 instance to follow this post, you have to [connect to instance](/2020/06/connect-aws-ec2-remote-ssh/ "Connect to EC2 Instance") first, and add Custom TCP at port 3000 in inbound rules, this port is use for test to run node.js app.
+If you use an AWS EC2 instance to follow this post, you have to [connect to instance](/2020/06/connect-aws-ec2-remote-ssh/ "Connect to EC2 Instance") first and add Custom TCP at port 3000 in inbound rules, this port is used for test to run node.js app.

 # Install Node.js using NVM